TomSoderling/TomSoderling.github.io/_posts/Unpublished/2017-02-13-Resigning-iOS-Apps.md

 I will sometimes put this line at the beginning of my script, so no matter what machine it runs on (local, CI build agent, coworkers), I can check the bash version to make sure all the commands in my script are going to be compatible and peform as I had planned.

-## What needs to happen to an .IPA to rebrand and resign?
+## What needs to happen to an .IPA to re-brand and re-sign?

 Here's a list of what we do to take a base app and spit out a rebranded one.
 We'll dive into these deeper below, but I want to give a high level perspective of what needs to be done.